Eventonomy

 Magic-link management Guest RSVPs (automatically) or requests a new link The guest

-Order receipt Order completes successfully The attendee
+Order confirmation Order completes successfully The buyer

 Approval result Admin approves or rejects a pending event The event organizer